 Although you won't find a huge, jam-packed events calendar in November in Spain, there are still plenty of festive events—many celebrating the country's various wines and liquors.
 Additionally, music and film lovers will relish in November's many festivals.

-- November 1 is All Saints Day, a public holiday in Spain.
-Many shops and services will be closed on this day.
+- All Saints Day: This is a public holiday in Spain, so many shops and services will be closed.
+November 1, 2019

-- International Sherry Week is typically held in early November.
-This global celebration honors the delightful fortified wine that was invented in Jerez.
+- International Sherry Week: Typically held in early November, this global celebration honors the delightful fortified wine that was invented in Jerez.
 During this weeklong event, you'll find sherry served in public and private events in tabancos, hotels, bars, restaurants, universities, wine clubs, and bodegas.
+November 4–10, 2019

-San Andres Festival, held on November 29, in Tenerife, is traditionally about tasting the new year's wine, but it's more about making some noise.
+- San Andres Festival: This event in Tenerife is traditionally about tasting the new year's wine, but it's more about making some noise.
 Partiers drag pots, pans, and noisy metal objects through the town's streets.
 Bring earplugs.
+November 29, 2019

-- Bilbao International Festival of Documentary and Short Film takes place in Bilbao in mid-November.
-Other film festivals worth checking out include the San Sebastián Horror & Fantasy Film Festival and the Seville Film Festival.
+- Bilbao International Festival of Documentary and Short Film: This one (November 8–15, 2019) takes place in Bilbao, but it's not your only chance to catch award-winning flicks.
+Other film festivals worth checking out include the San Sebastián Horror & Fantasy Film Festival (October 28–November 3, 2019) and the Seville Film Festival (November 8–16, 2019).

-- Fuerteventura International Kite Festival has been held since 1987.
-This four-day event has taken place on the beach dunes and draws visitors from all over the world.
+- Fuerteventura International Kite Festival: This four-day event has taken place on the beach dunes since 1987 and draws visitors from all over the world.
 More than 150 kites are given to children to fill the skies with colorful kites.
+November 7–10, 2019

 November Travel Tips